gettalong/hexapdf/man/man1/hexapdf.1.md

   SPECIFICATION** below for details on the allowed format of <PAGES>.
 Default: *1-e* (i.e. all pages with no additional rotation applied).

+* `--embed` <FILE>:
+  Embed the given file into the <OUTPUT_FILE> using built-in features of PDF.
+This option can be used multiple times to embed more than one file.

 * `--[no-]compact`:
   Delete unnecessary PDF objects.
 This includes merging the base revision and all incremental updates into a single revision.
 Default: *yes*.